Nimo

 Round only the final answer to required significant figures; keep extra figures in intermediate steps.

-Check whether concentration required is molar (mol dm-3) or mass-based (g dm-3) before converting.
+Check whether the required concentration is molar (mol dm-3) or mass-based (g dm-3) before converting.

 Label volumes clearly as cm³ or dm³ to avoid factor-of-1000 errors.

-When titration data appear, use titres as volumes and ensure both solutions use the same volume unit.
+When presented with titration data, use titres as volumes and ensure both solutions use the same volume unit.

 Built with v0